-Rich Williams begins his sixth season as head golf coach and seventh with the Phoenix golf program in 2018-19.
+Rich Williams begins his seventh season as head golf coach and eighth with the Phoenix golf program in 2019-20.
 He also serves as the department's Game Operations Director, a title added during the summer of 2016.

-In his first season as head coach, he led the Cumberland men to its first-ever regular season championship, claiming the 2013-14 Mid-South Conference title.
-The Phoenix won the conference's fall event and placed second at the spring tournament.
-Williams earned Mid-South Conference Coach of the Year honors as well.
+In his first season as head coach, he led the Cumberland men to its first regular season championship.
+CU won three times during 2013 and placed second in four other tournaments, earning Williams Mid-South Conference Coach of the Year honors.

 Cumberland enjoyed a successful 2016-17 season, winning three tournaments including the MSC Championships and placing second in two others to earn a spot in the NAIA Championships for the men.
 The women won a single tournament and took second in four others, securing the program's first ever trip to the national tournament.
 Williams was honored with a Co-MSC Coach of the Year honor for his efforts.

 The Franklin, Tenn., native has worked in a variety of roles within the golf industry, including as an assistant and head professional at Indian Hills Golf Club in Murfreesboro, The Little Course as Aspen Grove, The Polo Club in Boca Raton, Fla., and Gaylord Springs Golf Club in Nashville.
 He was an independent sales representative in the golf industry from 1998-2007.